General Policies and Procedures

 Students are requested to cooperate with the College’s efforts to control heating, as well as to comply with fire code, by not propping open outside doors.

-Students may not use telephones in Palmer Hall, Gould Hall, Dolben Library, or Kenarden Hall without permission, except in an emergency.
-In an emergency, in the absence of a cell phone, landlines may be found on each floor of Palmer Hall, at the circulation desk in Dolben Library, in the nurse’s office or in the servery of Gould Hall, and at the receptionist’s desk in Kenarden.
+Students may not use the landline telephones in the classroom buildings, Gould Hall, Dolben Library, or St. Thomas More Hall without permission, except in an emergency.
+In an emergency, in the absence of a cell phone, landlines may be found in each classroom of St. Gianna Molla Hall (Palmer), at the circulation desk in Dolben Library, in the nurse’s office or in the servery of Gould Hall, and at the receptionist’s desk in St. Thomas More Hall (Kenarden).

 The general College number, 1-800-634-9797, should be used for contacting students only in emergency situations.